zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-developerInit.md

 <a name="setting-up-for-azure-portal-development-introduction"></a>
 ## Introduction

-This document describes the creation of a blank Azure extension that validates that the developer's computer is ready for more portal development.
+This document describes the creation of a blank Azure extension that validates that the developer's computer is ready for more Portal development.

 <a name="setting-up-for-azure-portal-development-overview"></a>
 ## Overview